Pauline Clément: Yes vous aime

-In cinema
+Film

-In terms of cinema, Pauline Clément was cast in Amer and Partie fine, two short films of Guillaume Crémonèse and Bertrand Usclat, two of Clément's friends from Yes vous aime.
+Clément appeared in the short films Amer and Partie fine, directed by Guillaume Crémonèse and Bertrand Usclat, both fellow members of Yes vous aime.
+In 2016 she made her feature film debut in C'est la vie!, directed by Éric Toledano and Olivier Nakache.
+The following year she appeared in Lola et ses frères, directed by Jean-Paul Rouve.

-In 2016, she made an appearance at the beginning of the film C'est la vie ! from the duo Nakache & Toledano.

-In 2017, she was part of the cast of Lola et ses frères of Jean-Paul Rouve.

-In 2021, she was in the cast of the romantic comedy Je te veux, moi non-plus, in the role of Lulu, a friend of Nina performed by Inès Reg.
-On display at Jumeaux mais pas trop, on September 28 at the cinema, the actress found her sidekick Bertrand Usclat and collaborated for the first time with the comedian Ahmed Sylla.

-In 2024, she starred in Une fille au-dessus de tout, a romantic comedy from Jean-Luc Gaget.
+In 2021 Clément was cast in a supporting role in the romantic comedy Je te veux, moi non-plus.
+In 2022 she starred alongside Bertrand Usclat and Ahmed Sylla in Jumeaux mais pas trop.
+In 2024 she starred in the romantic comedy Une fille au-dessus de tout, directed by Jean-Luc Gaget.